xpsi-group/xpsi/docs/source/HPC_systems.rst

     We assumed above that nested sampling with `MultiNest`_ is desired.
 If ensemble-MCMC with ``emcee`` is desired, you need to install the Python packages ``emcee`` and ``schwimmbad``.
-We assume the user can infer how to do this using the information above and on the :ref:`install` page, or using the instructions provided for the CALMIP instructions below.
+We assume the user can infer how to do this using the information above and on the :ref:`install` page, or using the instructions provided for the :ref:`CALMIPsystem` instructions below.

 Next, we need to load `GSL <https://www.gnu.org/software/gsl/>`_ and set the `PATH` environment variable: